By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Prepare the spice mix: In a small bowl, combine paprika, thyme, oregano, garlic powder, onion powder, cayenne, black pepper, and salt.
-Mix evenly to create the perfect blackening seasoning.
+1. Prepare the spice mix: Combine paprika, thyme, oregano, garlic powder, onion powder, cayenne, black pepper, and salt.
+Stir until uniform.

 Serving Suggestions